Karbon Kounsel

 I later moved away from academia to work as a data analyst in the private sector.
 I joined a behavioral economics firm based in Nairobi, where I got introduced to behavioral economics and its role in understanding the choices that people make.
 I later joined two of the largest international organisations to work as a data analytics consultant, working on various data projects in international development.
 I worked on a wide variety of datasets across different fields and gained a wealth of data analytics and web development skills.

 At the end of 2022, I felt the need to get involved in more impactful work.
-While I totally enjoyed coding and analysing data, I often felt that my work lacked the impact I was seeking.
-I was yearning to get foundational knowledge in a specific domain and work at the intersection of policy, technology, and development.
-I couldn’t afford to waste my time any longer so I knew it was time to pivot.
+While I totally enjoyed coding and analysing data, I was yearning to get foundational knowledge in a specific domain and work at the intersection of policy, technology, and development.
+At this point, I knew it was time to pivot.

 In the summer of 2024, I secured an internship with an environmental economics firm based in Dublin.
 One of my key assignments involved reviewing and summarising Ireland’s 2024 Climate Action Plan, a document that opened my eyes to the deliberate steps that Ireland had put in place to decarbonise its economy.
-By the end of the summer, I was certain that my next career chapter would follow this path.
+By the end of the summer, I was excited to dive deeper into this space.

 In the fall of 2024, I embarked on a purposeful and deeply rewarding journey of self-study, diving headfirst into the knowledge and skills that would define the next chapter of my career.
-Being naturally curious, I wanted to grasp the fundamentals of the energy sector and climate change, starting from the very basics.
-My curiosity led me to the concept of sustainability and ESG, where I learned that companies must not only focus on profits but also consider their impact on the environment and society.
-I learnt concepts such as carbon accounting, carbon markets, sustainability reporting frameworks and standards, double materiality and climate risk assessment.
-I also spent a huge part of 2024 pursuing various certification courses.
+Being naturally curious, I wanted to grasp the fundamentals of the energy sector and climate change.
+My curiosity led me to the concept of sustainability and ESG, highlighting that companies must not only focus on profits but also consider their impact on the environment and society.
+During this period, I developed a strong foundation in carbon accounting, carbon markets, sustainability reporting frameworks and standards, double materiality, and climate risk assessment.
+I also spent a chunk of my time pursuing various certification courses.

-In January 2025, Trump signed an executive order directing the United States to withdraw from the Paris Agreement, initiating a year-long formal exit process.
-In March 2025, the European Commission voted to introduce changes to the CSRD through the Omnibus Simplification package.
+However, the start of 2025 unfolded differently than expected.
+In January, POTUS signed an executive order directing the United States to withdraw from the Paris Agreement, initiating a year-long formal exit process.
+In March, the European Commission voted to introduce changes to the CSRD through the Omnibus Simplification package.
 These changes included raising the size threshold for mandatory reporting to companies with more than 1,000 employees (thereby removing many smaller firms from CSRD’s scope), postponing certain reporting deadlines, and simplifying reporting standards to focus on fewer, core data points.
-These reforms would likely slow the momentum of global climate action and weaken the regulatory pressure that has driven recent progress on climate accountability.
+These reforms would likely slow the momentum of global climate action and weaken the regulatory pressure that had driven recent progress on climate accountability.